After-sales services during an asset's lifetime: collaborative planning of system upgrades: Model description

 The system itself consists of many different (critical) components that are subject to failures.
 We aggregate the failures to a single failure rate for the system, where every failure comes with a certain expected cost.
 We consider the setting where failures do not occur less likely as time progresses, as well as that the associated costs do not lessen over time.
 Moreover, we assume that the repair or replacement of a component restores the total failure rate back to the value right before the failure event, also known as a minimal repair strategy~\citep{Barlow1965}.

-\begin{assumption} Let $h(t)$ denote the failure rate of the system, and $k(t)$ the expected repair costs to bring the system back to the state just prior to the failure, where $t \geq 0$ denotes the time since the last upgrade.
+\begin{assumption} Let $h(t)$ denote the failure rate of the system, and $k(t)$ the expected repair costs to bring the system back to the state just prior to the failure, where $t \geq 0$ denotes the time since {the current system is in use}.
 The functions $h(t)$ and $k(t)$ are both non-decreasing in $t$.
 Repairs are immediate. \end{assumption}

-We point out that minimal repair is assumed due to the notion that the system is composed of many components, and the failure of one critical component will not (likely) affect the total failure rate of the system.
-The associated expected costs that comes with a failure have a general form, as long as it is non-decreasing in time.
+We point out that minimal repair is assumed due to the notion that the system is composed of many components and the failure of one critical component will not (likely) affect the total failure rate of the system{, as also argued in \cite{asadi2022overview}}. {For a particular system that is always sold at the same price, it can be argued that the quality level (i.e., reliability) of the systems will be similar across generations, hence, we assume the failure rate function $h(\cdot)$ remains the same for each system}. {There is an extensive literature in reliability theory to estimate failure rate functions by using historical data (see, e.g., Ch.
+3 of \citealt{gertsbakh2000reliability}).
+We note that the failure rate function is best determined with the collaboration of the asset owner (who knows how intensively the system is used) and the system supplier (who has the expertise of system designers and/or can pool data from many different users of their systems).} The associated expected costs that come with a failure have a general form, as long as it is non-decreasing in time.
 These costs are an aggregation of the actual repair and replacement costs and downtime costs, and particularly obsolescence issues for critical components.
 That is, the non-decreasing property of $k(t)$ mostly stems from obsolescence issues that can arise when critical components are no longer on stock nor produced, and the repair becomes costlier as a more expensive fix needs to be applied.

-\begin{remark} For a system with many critical different components, it may hold that the failure of the system relates to the failure of one particular components by a certain probability.
+\begin{remark} For a system with many critical different components, it may hold that the failure of the system relates to the failure of one particular component by a certain probability.
 In this example, the expected repair costs $k(t)$ may be written as

-where $I$ is the number of (critical) components in the system, $p_i$ is the probability that the failure is due to the breakdown of component~$i$, and $k_i(t)$ is the expected repair costs of a failed component~$i$. \end{remark}
+where $I$ is the number of (critical) components in the system, $p_i$ is the probability that the failure is due to the breakdown of component~$i$, and $k_i(t)$ is the expected repair cost of a failed component~$i$. {Note that the values of $p_i$ can be determined by using historical data of component failures, and $k_i(t)$ by using the costs associated with component procurement and repairs at different ages of the system, which can be obtained by, e.g., monitoring the spare part prices on the market.} \end{remark}